HannePuype/HannePuype/README.md

 - 👩🏽‍💻 I have experience with R, Python and Nextflow
 - 🌱 I’m currently learning Nextflow
 - 👩‍🎓 I am a second year PhD fellow at Ghent University in Belgium
+- 🧬 I'm interested in human biology and functional genetics
 - 🌌 The GitHub page of my lab can be found here [CBIGR](https://github.com/CBIGR)
 <!--
 **HannePuype/HannePuype** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.